Suraaabee17/Quantum-Computing/README.md

 ![Quantum Circuits Garden in QiskitBlocks](https://github.com/JavaFXpert/QiskitBlocks/raw/master/quantum_circuits_garden.png)

-## We are taking inspiration from this escape room game while changing the quantum concepts and puzzles, as well as the interface where
+## We are taking inspiration from this escape room game while changing the quantum concepts and puzzles, as well as the interface and levels to make it more enganging.